Is the Black Wire Positive or Negative?

 Here are the wire color codes for DC power.

-The black wire is for the negative current.
+The black wire is your steady hand, handling the negative current.

 insulated red and black wire with coil stripped at the tips